MarkMindCkm/obsidian-markmind/README.md

 ### Notice

-This is not an open source project but `lishid (obsidian developer)` can check this code.
+This is not an open source project but `lishid (obsidian developer)` can check this code

 ## Feature Comparison